-Egg Substitute is listed in many low fat or low cholesterol recipes as an alternative to whole eggs.
+Egg substitute is listed in many low-fat or low-cholesterol recipes as an alternative to whole eggs.
 Egg substitute looks a lot like beaten eggs, but what’s it actually made of?

-But egg substitute is an excellent alternative to eggs if you want to cut your intake of fat and cholesterol, which are concentrated in the egg’s yolk.
+But egg substitute is an excellent alternative to eggs if you want to cut your intake of fat and cholesterol which are concentrated in the egg’s yolk.

-Although whole eggs are not especially high in fat—just 5 grams of total fat and less than 2 grams of saturated fat per egg—they are notoriously high in dietary cholesterol, containing more than two-thirds the daily recommended total.
+Although whole eggs are not especially high in fat -- just 5 grams of total fat and less than 2 grams of saturated fat per egg -- they are notoriously high in dietary cholesterol, containing more than two-thirds the daily recommended total.

 Check the label on the egg-substitute product to see if it’s low enough in fat, and also to see whether the egg substitute is suitable for all your needs.

 This also makes egg substitute unsuitable for custards.
-In these cases, it's wiser to replace some rather than all whole eggs if you need to lower the fat and cholesterol content of a recipe.
+In these cases, it's wiser to replace some of the whole eggs rather than all of the whole eggs in a recipe if you need to lower its fat and cholesterol content.
 Powdered egg substitute may work very nicely in baking but not at all in scrambled eggs.
 If you need an egg-free alternative for this, then tofu would be your best bet.

-Egg to Liquid Egg Substitute Conversion:
+Egg to Liquid Egg Substitute Conversion

-- 1 egg = 1/4 cup egg substitute
+- 1 large egg = 1/4 cup egg substitute

-- 2 eggs = 1/2 cup egg substitute
+- 2 large eggs = 1/2 cup egg substitute